robalb/my-website/astro-website/src/pages/posts/helloworld.md

 <br/>

-This whole process is, of course, a huge overkill, and the fact that right now you are reading this and not a 404 page is the result of a chain of multiple miracles
+Hosting a static blog on Kubernetes is, of course, a huge overkill and the fact that right now you are reading this and not a 404 page is the result of a chain of multiple miracles

 ## Why astro?